DiseaseTranscriptomicsLab/markeR/README.md

 The function will return one heatmap per gene set, with rows corresponding to all possible combinations of values in the `GroupingVariable`.
-In parenthesis is represented the p-value, adjusted using the `BH` method, and corrected by contrast and signature.
+In parenthesis is represented the p-value, adjusted using the `BH` method (i.e., the Benjamini–Hochberg false discovery rate procedure), across all combinations of contrasts and gene signatures.
 It will also return a volcano-like plot (Cohen’s d effect sizes vs -log10(adjusted p-values)), where each dot represents a method-signature pair, faceted by contrast.
 The dashed lines represent user-defined thresholds for significance and effect size.